dinamite-toolkit/dinamite-toolkit.github.io/_posts/2016-11-11-installing-DINAMITE.md

 **Your compiler complains that it cannot find gcc installation files**

-For exmaple:
+For example:

    ```shell
    /usr/bin/ld: cannot find crtbegin.o: No such file or directory
    ```

+This is a [known issue](http://stackoverflow.com/questions/4160262/clang-linker-problem) with LLVM 3.5.

-In that case, you need to tell clang the path to your compiler installation.
+To work around it, you need to tell clang the path to your compiler installation.
 You can find where your gcc is installed by searching for the location of the missing file, e.g., `crtbegin.o`.
 For example if that location happened to be